tnir/website-3/gitpod/docs/config-dotfiles.md

 ## Example

+> You Can Refer this [demo-dotfiles template](https://github.com/gitpod-io/demo-dotfiles) to Bring your dotfiles to Gitpod.

 The example below has just one dotfile called `.bash_aliases`.
 If this file is present in a workspace home directory, it will be found by the '.bashrc' startup script in the Gitpod default image, so no additional install script is required.

 **.bash_aliases**